 Cambridge is a magical place.
 Its 800-year-old traditions are so evident, even though I was visiting the city outside of term time.
 The towers of King’s College Chapel seem so majestic, and the cobbled streets are imprinted with the footsteps of academic geniuses who lived here decades, and even centuries, before me.
 It seems almost cheesy, like it came out of a Hollywood romantic comedy, but I was so taken aback by the sheer legacy of the place.

-The Cambridge Immerse programme is undoubtedly something which will take time out of your summer holidays and it is an extra expense; but the benefits of going will always outnumber the costs.
+The Immerse Education programme is undoubtedly something which will take time out of your summer holidays and it is an extra expense; but the benefits of going will always outnumber the costs.
+There are a wide range of subjects you can choose from (Biology, Chemistry, Architecture, Management, Law and many more).
 Although I was studying for the lessons that we had every weekday, the programme is packed with social events, trips and excursions.

 I met some incredible people along the way.
 It is a truly international programme, so I made good friends from Norway, Nigeria, Denmark, Germany, Argentina and the list goes on.
 Better still, I even keep in contact with most of these people to this day (almost three years later!).